 Emissions Avoided When Solar Energy Takes the Place of Natural Gas

 Natural gas emits less pollution than coal, with typical emissions exceeding 400 grams of CO2 equivalent per kWh.
 A natural gas power station must produce 27,000 tons of emissions to generate 67,500 MWh, which is ten times the value of solar power.
-With CCS technology and a positive attitude, gas-fired power emissions might be lowered to roughly 80g CO2 eq / kWh.
-This equates to 5,400 tons for a 67,500 MWh output, which is still 200 percent of the expected value for solar electricity.
+With CCS technology and a positive attitude, gas-fired power emissions might lower to roughly 80g CO2 eq / kWh.
+This equates to 5,400 tons for a 67,500 MWh output.
+Which is still 200 percent of the expected value for solar electricity.

-Solar panels are often misunderstood to produce zero emissions, although this is only true for the power generation process.
+Solar panels misunderstand to produce zero emissions, although this is only true for the power generation process.

 It is possible to quantify emissions for solar arrays and wind turbines when manufacture, building, maintenance, and decommissioning are taken into account.
 The emissions produced by coal and gas power, on the other hand, are far higher, implying that a large solar farm can keep thousands of tons of emissions out of the environment.